 Pressure and Oxygen Free Transfers

-Once your pressure fermentation has completed, you are now able to transfer your beer into another vessel such as a keg or bottles using pressure and silicone beer lines.
+Once your pressure fermentation has completed, you are now able to transfer your beer into another vessel such as a keg or bottles using pressure and silicone beer lines - also known as a pressure transfer.
 This ties in with the point above about eliminating oxidation as the beer is never exposed to the air outside the fermenter, beer lines and receiving vessel.
-This process has been covered in a previous blog post but essentially involves using the pressure in the fermenter to "push" the beer out through a beer line.
+This process has been covered in a previous blog post but essentially involves using CO2 gas pressure in the fermenter to "push" the beer out through a beer line and into a keg.

 Faster Carbonation